 Depending on the type of lumber you want milled, it may be cheaper to purchase your wood from a retailer.
 One example would be 2 x 4s.
 It is cheaper to buy those at the big stores.
 This is due to the fact that the more passes the mill makes on a log, the longer it takes.
 In other words, if you have a 12″ diameter log and you have it milled into 1″ thick boards, the mill must make 12 passes.
 Where as, if you wanted 2″ thick boards, it would take only 6 passes.
 We simply can’t compete on price against high-volume mills that cut those dimensions.

 The true value in using a saw mill is for the specialty woods and cuts available on your property but not in the store (like that 12 foot long cedar beam).
 This is also true of the more expensive woods that can be found on people’s property, like oak.
 For instance, ONE 1″x8″x8′ red oak board from Lowes is around $50 (at the time of this article).
 In this case, we CAN compete by giving you more boards for less money.

 In the end, only you can decide if milling lumber from your own property is worth it.
 Because every job is different, we can not tell you the actual amount of money you would save or not save.
-Generally, it costs a little more to have your lumber milled on-site.
+Generally, it costs 5-10% more to have your lumber milled on-site.
+It is also cheaper to by 2 x 4’s from a big box store than it is to have them milled.
 So if you are more concerned with quantity over quality, saw milling may not be for you.